Cryru/The-Struggles-Of-Running-And-Statically-Linking-Mono/ReadMe.md

 `$Target` - The name of the target you will be compiling for.

-`mkbundle -o $OutputFileName $ExeName -L $MonoPath --deps --static --cross $Target`
+**`mkbundle -o $OutputFileName $ExeName --deps --static --cross $Target`**

-Optionally you can add a machine.config to ensure environment similarity by adding the following argument to the command above.
+This command should work for most purposes, but optionally you can add a machine.config to ensure environment similarity by adding the following argument to the command above.

 `--machine-config $config`